-“This may sound like something coming out of the mouth of a tourist but, despite being in London for a year, I can still taste history in the air when I am here.
-And it’s not even the History from a capital H, but rather all of it, including fictional tales as well as urban legends.
+“This may sound like something coming out of the mouth of a tourist, but despite being in London for a year, I can still taste history in the air when I am here.
+And it’s not even the History from a capital H, but all of it, including fictional tales and urban legends.

-Where else in the world can you walk out of the Museum of natural sciences to stroll down a road paved by ancient Romans just to see the platform 9 ¾’s from Harry Potter or a scene from Doctor Who?
+Where else can you walk out of the Museum of natural sciences to stroll down a road paved by ancient Romans just to see the platform 9 ¾’s from Harry Potter or a scene from Doctor Who?

 I like living in London, but I love daydreaming here!”

 A Passion for Transport

 “Call me sick all you want, but I love the public transport system in London.
 You guys don’t have anything to compare it to, and I do.